Abdisalam-Badel/somstemmer/README.md

 >📋 For stemming a corpus, rewrite the usage code accordingly.

+### Adapting to a New Language

+>📋 If you want to use this repository for any other low-resource language and customize our code, first prepare your data following our format, second edit the hard-coded rules, then retrain the stemmer by running ``python somstem.py``, If you need any help or further details, contact **Abdisalam** **Badel** at fiicane121@gmail.com.

 ## 📌 Citation

 If you find this repository helpful, please cite our paper: